-8. Description of Project:
+8. Description of project:

-The proposed project consists of a 40-lot single-family residential subdivision on approximately 9.78 acres on 40th Street West, south of Avenue J-8.
-The lots would range in size from 7,091 square feet to 10,972 square feet.
-Access to the subdivision would be provided from Avenue J-10 and 37th Street West.
+The proposed project consists of the subdivision of approximately 3.5 acres into 15 single-family residential lots.
+The lots would range in size from 8,075 square feet to 10,026 square feet.
+Access to the subdivision would be provided from Avenue J-6, Avenue J-5, and 8th Street East.
 The streets within the subdivision would be public.
+The applicant is also requesting a variance to reduce the required corner lot width from 75 feet to a minimum of 61 feet.